 Of all the island in the Turks and Caicos, Middle Caicos definitely take the lead in majestic coastlines.

 Mudjin Harbour is justly a contender for best landscape in the Turks and Caicos.
-High limestone cliffs, hidden beaches and the rugged Dragon Island create an unmatched day trip destination.
+High limestone cliffs, hidden beaches and the rugged Dragon Cay create an unmatched day trip destination.
 When there’s a high ocean swell, the grand and rolling waves here are incredible and can be watched for hours.

 The Crossing Place Trail continues to the west atop the Mudjin Harbour cliffs and offers countless spectacular views and hidden beaches.
 This environment hides amazing limestone terrains, including dry cave features that have been altered and overprinted by the ocean, intricate and treacherous limestone ironshore features, and a tenacious and salt resistant collection of plant life.